nnaisense/evotorch/docs/user_guide/gym.md

 )
 ```

-will specify that each solution should be evaluated $5$ times with their episodic rewards averaged, rather than just the default behaviour of evaluating the reward on a single episode.
+will specify that each solution should be evaluated $5$ times with their episodic returns averaged, rather than just the default behaviour of evaluating the return from a single episode.

 ## Using Observation Normalization